builtwithcaffeine/bwc-keyvault-acme-bicep/scripts/linux/README.md

 If the VM has more than one managed identity, uncomment `Environment=AZURE_CLIENT_ID=...` in the service unit so the right one is used.

+The service unit is sandboxed (`NoNewPrivileges`, `ProtectHome`, `PrivateTmp`, kernel and address-family restrictions).
+Because `ProtectHome=true` makes `/root` inaccessible, `AZURE_CONFIG_DIR` points the Azure CLI at a `RuntimeDirectory` under `/run` instead - which also means the token cache is discarded when the unit stops. `ProtectSystem` is deliberately left unset, since the script installs the Azure CLI into `/usr` on first run if it is missing.

 Verify:

 ```bash